tsdat/tsdat/docs/tutorials/vap_pipelines.md

                 return input_datasets
 ```

-The next hook, `hook_customize_dataset`, is where we add all of our code.
+The next hook, `hook_customize_dataset`, is where we add all of our analysis code.
 This hook
 is run after the DataTransform classes have been run and the dataset standardized based
 on `dataset.yaml`.
 The first part of this hook runs the spectral analysis and wave
 algorithms, and is shown below.